EraserCN/ThinkPad-E495-Hackintosh/README.md

 1. Clone or download this repository.
 2. Place the `EFI` folder into your bootable USB drive for macOS installation.
 3. Boot from the USB drive and install macOS as per standard procedures.

+## Fix Broken Audio
+After rebooting from Windows, we've noticed that Audio will be broken even though everything works fine on the Kext side.
+You need to use either way to fix it, see below.

+- Completely remove Windows(recommended, fuck MSFT)
+- After shutting down, reboot to bios, choose Power->Disable built-in battery, then plug in the AC adapter and boot to macOS
+- Physically disconnect the built-in battery
+- Cool down for a few hours before switching to macOS

 ## BIOS Settings
 - Disable: TPM, Secure Boot, Memory Protection